Your browser version is outdated. We recommend that you update your browser to the latest version.

 Sue Cotgreave

-Care of the Elderly Wards
+Care of the Elderly Wards and areas

 Doctors: -

-Three SHOs (GPSTs / IMTs / Trust SHOs)
+• Five SHOs (GPSTs / IMTs / Trust SHOs)

-One F1
+• One F1

 Other Key Staff: -

-Ward Manager: Sister Stephanie Williams
+• Ward Manager: Sister Stephanie Williams

 Notes for Stroke Unit: -

-During the working day, there can be direct admissions to the Stroke Unit (including of thrombolysis patients) – these may be clerked in by the ward team (if there is enough staffing), but may already have briefly been seen in the ED by the SPOW or a Middle Grade for a focused Hyperacute Stroke review.
-After 5pm it is the on-call medical team who do this as usual or if there is not enough ward staffing, the on-call team may have to come up to clerk them.
+During the working day, there can be direct admissions to the Acute Stroke Unit (including of thrombolysis patients) – these may be clerked in by the ward team (if there is enough staffing) but may already have briefly been seen in the ED by the SPOW or a Middle Grade for a focused Hyperacute Stroke review.
+After 5pm, it is the on-call medical team who do this as usual or if there is not enough ward staffing, the on-call team may have to come up to clerk them.

 Note: New stroke patients are not initially put on prophylactic low molecular weight heparin (LMWH), due to the risk of haemorrhagic transformation.
-Instead they get prescribed on EPR+ “Intermittent Pneumatic Compression Sleeves” (IPCs) for one month, after which LMWH can be used as usual.
+Instead, they get prescribed on EPR+ “Intermittent Pneumatic Compression Sleeves” (IPCs) for one month, after which LMWH can be used as usual.
 If IPCs are not possible to use (e.g. in peripheral vascular disease, if the patient is a falls risk, bruising or skin breaks, or if they cannot tolerate them), prophylactic LMWH can be given for ischaemic stroke patients (not haemorrhagic stroke patients) two weeks after the stroke.

 Doctors: -

-Two Consultant COTE Consultants cover at a time
+• Two Consultant COTE Consultants cover at a time

-Three SHOs (GPSTs / IMTs / Trust SHOs)
+• Two SHOs (GPSTs / IMTs / Trust SHOs)

-One F1
+• One F1

 Other Key Staff: -